Dadadon/Math-Magician/README.md

-# Getting Started with Create React App
+# Math Magician

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my math magician that project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts